jexia/docs/docs/apphost/README.md

 ![No Application](./step_5.png)

 After clicking **Done**, the deployment process will start.
 You will be able to see an indication to whether the deployment process has completed or not.
-Depending on the size of the repo, the deployment process can take around 3 to 7 minutes.
+Depending on the size of the repository, the deployment process can take around 3 to 7 minutes.

 ![No Application](./step_6.png)

 There are two states for deployment: Done (green dot) or Fail (red dot).
-In the case of a red dot, confirm you can build your repo locally and check if you have a `package.json` with the `build` and `start` commands.
+In the case of a red dot, confirm you can build your repository locally and check if you have a `package.json` with the `build` and `start` commands.
 If these are correct and present, try to re-deploy by clicking the **Deploy** button again.
 If you need further support, feel free to contact our support team.

 ::: tip
-Failures can also be caused if you try to deploy a private repo on a free project plan.
-This will result in the error message: "Could not clone repo".
+Failures can also be caused if you try to deploy a private repository on a free project plan.
+This will result in the error message: "Could not clone repository".
 :::

 If everything completes successfully, you will see a green dot: